TaffyWrinkle/ehlo/HighItemFolders/README.md

-# ADmodify sample script
+# HighItemFolders.ps1

-This script can bulk modify Active Directory objects.
-Specifically, this script takes arguments for an LDAP search such as the Search Root, LDAP filter, and Search Scope.
-It then runs the search and runs a modification against the results returned.
+A script that can analyze folders on all versions, and determine if they were over their limit.
+It can be used against the entire organization, a single server, or a single database.

 ## Description

-This script can bulk modify Active Directory objects.
-Specifically - what this script does is take arguments for an LDAP search such as the Search Root, LDAP filter, and Search Scope.
-It then runs the search and runs a modification against the results returned.
-This is a ADModify sample script.
-It goes with the following blog post: http://msexchangeteam.com/archive/2007/10/19/447301.aspx
+A script that can analyze folders on all versions, and determine if they were over their limit.
+It can be used against the entire organization, a single server, or a single database.
+It has the option to search all folders, or only critical folders.
+It can find folders above the Microsoft recommended limits, or above a specified value.
+And it can send the results solely to the screen, or export the results to a CSV file.
+Please see the following blog post for more information: http://msexchangeteam.com/archive/2009/12/07/453450.aspx

+Script last updated: 06/18/2010

 ## Disclaimer